Easy 30-minute okra recipe prepared via instant pot. The smoked chicken elevates this to a main dish soup dish that is perfect for busy weeknights.

 - Cut the okra into smaller pieces for faster cook times, but no too small such that the other ingredients overshadow that good okra flavor.

 - If using pressure cooker/Instant Pot add the okra after pressure cooking process to preserve the okra texture and fresh okra flavor.
 Similarly if using traditional slow simmer in a pot approach add the okra later in the cooking process.

-If you’re interested in other okra based recipes or just going deep on the history and health benefits of okra read my earlier post “Eat More Okra” which includes okra recipes utilizing several different techniques and flavors including stewed, southern fried okra, and roasted okra.
+If you’re interested in other okra based recipes or just going deep on the history and health benefits of okra read my earlier post “How To Cook Okra” which includes okra recipes utilizing several different techniques and flavors including stewed, southern fried okra, and roasted okra.

 - pressure cooker